Adrien-Lucas/CreateRedirectors/README.md

 This can be especially useful when you change the location of an asset that a lot of other assets where pointing to.
 By creating a manual redirector, you remove the necessity to checkout the assets referencing the asset you moved, reducing the amount of conflicts in you source control system.

+### WTF are redirectors ?

+When moving an asset from a folder to another, some assets may be referencing it.
+Because Unreal asset reference system is Path based, it means that every assets referecing this asset will have to change the path they know to this asset.
+This means that each asset referencing the asset that moved will now be marked as modified too, which can lead to hundreds of files to checkout for a single asset moving.

+When Unreal cannot easily change one of these references, it leaves a redirector file at the old location of the file you just moved.
+By doing so, Unreal makes sure that if ever an asset is still refering the old path, the freshly created redirector will give it the new location of this asset.

+The user can fix up the redirectors whenever they want by right clicking on a folder and select "Fix up redirectors in folder".
+This is gonna make sure that no one is referencing the old path anymore and delete the redirectors files.

+Why didn't they just used a GUID based reference system ?
+Well I don't know so I'll just keep on creating redirectors myself...

 ## Install notes